top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/20_intersection_navigation.md

 Step 1: Place your Duckiebot at a four-way intersection just in front of the redline.

-Step 2: Command to modify your gain to 0.6.
+Step 2: The current version works with a gain of 0.6.
+To modify your gain to 0.6 run:

     &#36; rosservice call /![robot name]/inverse_kinematics_node/set_gain -- 0.60